Northern Ireland Secretary ‘determined to avoid fresh Stormont elections’

 He stressed that he is not afraid to take tough decisions and that the option of cutting MLAs’ pay is “on the table”.

-The Stormont Assembly has not sat since February, when the DUP withdrew ministers, calling for the UK Government to act on the Northern Ireland Protocol.
+The Stormont institutions have been in flux since February when the DUP withdrew its first minister from the devolved executive, calling for the UK Government to act on the Northern Ireland Protocol.

 Sir Jeffrey Donaldson’s party has remained firm, resisting a number of attempts to resuscitate the power sharing institutions.

-The Assembly will sit next Tuesday to attempt for the third time this year to elect a new speaker following a recall motion by the SDLP.
+The Assembly will sit next Tuesday to attempt for the third time since May’s election to elect a new speaker following a recall motion by the SDLP.

 Mr Vara said there is going to have to be “some serious thinking” before the end of October.